Date: 1st December 2020

 If you’re struggling to carry out a risk assessment, you could consider using ISO 27005:2018, the Risk Management Standard, which helps you to structure your risk assessment process, specifically for the benefit of ISO 27001.

 Understanding and analysing risks is not easy, especially when you’re trying to do this yourself; this is why it’s often better to have an objective analysis and assessment by a third party.
-This is one of the reasons companies come to Cyberfort (and me personally), so that I can help them see the things that they can’t.
-I am effectively taking them from being risk ‘blind’ to risk-aware.
+This is one of the reasons companies come to Cyberfort so that we can help them see the things that they can’t.
+We are effectively taking them from being risk ‘blind’ to risk-aware.

-By understanding your risks, you can decide how you would like to treat them.
-But turning a blind eye is not an option, and when it comes to Cybersecurity, ignorance is NOT bliss.
+By understanding your risks, you can decide how you would like to treat them, turning a blind eye is not an option and when it comes to Cybersecurity, ignorance is NOT bliss.
 It’s dangerous.

 Other resources